kelechi-c/shiryoku/README.md

 _Still in development...._

-A vision language model implementing Mixture of Experts architecture.
-It uses a Convnet (interchanges with Vision transformer) for the encoder and a standard transformer decoder.
-It was built using Pytorch and trained on the DOCCI dataset.
+A vision model(Image caption) implementing Mixture of Experts architecture.
+It uses a Convnet (interchanges with Vision transformer) for the encoder and a standard RNN/LSTM decoder.
+It was built using Pytorch and trained on the Moondream dataset.